abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 **Notepad**).
 So how do we work with these files?

 # Unix Command-Line Utilities
-Unix command line utilities are known for (1) their composability and (2) doing one thing and doing it well.
-Below are a few of the most useful tools for text processing.
+Unix command-line utilities are known for (1) **their composability** and (2) **doing one thing and doing it well**.
+Below are a few of the most useful command-line tools for text processing.

 ## cat
 **Manpage**: <http://linux.die.net/man/1/cat>

-cat is one of the simplest Unix utilities.
+`cat` is one of the simplest Unix utilities.
 It con**cat**enates the contents of the filename parameters and prints the result to stdout.
-Alternatively, if there are no parameters, it echos all input until EOF to stdout. cat is most often used to put the contents of a file into a pipe to be read by another program, but can also be handy for forcing weird programs like `man` to output to stdout in a jiffy.
+Alternatively, if there are no parameters, it echos all input to stdout until it encounters `EOF`.

+`cat` is most often used to put the contents of a file into a pipe to be read by another program, but can also be handy for forcing weird programs like `man` to output to stdout in a jiffy.

 ### Examples
 **Printing from stdin.**